product-makers-hub/open-micro-saas/README.md

 ---

-## Why Open SaaS?
+## Why Next.js SaaS?

-Open SaaS stands apart with its **exceptional code quality**, adherence to the latest industry best practices, and a user-friendly design for effortless updates.
+Next.js SaaS stands apart with its **exceptional code quality**, adherence to the latest industry best practices, and a user-friendly design for effortless updates.

 - ✅ Static analysis tools like ESLint and Prettier are integrated into the project to ensure consistent code quality a format.
 - ✅ TypeScript, which provides a better type safety and fewer bugs.